Jabal al Gharbi District: Geography

 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resources are petroleum, gypsum and natural gas.
 Along the coastal regions, the climate is Mediterranean in coastal areas, while it is desert climate in all other parts.
 Dust storms lasting four to eight days is pretty common during Spring.
-Tripolitania is the northwest region, while it is Cyrenaica in the east and Fezzen in southwest.
-Triplotania runs from north to south and has set of coastal oases, plains and limestone plateaus having an elevation of 2000 ft to 3000 ft.
+Tripolitania is the northwest region, while it is Cyrenaica in the east and Fezzan in southwest.
+Tripolitania runs from north to south and has set of coastal oases, plains and limestone plateaus having an elevation of 2000 ft to 3000 ft.
 The region receives an annual rainfall of 16 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
 Most of the major cities of Libya are located in the coastal regions.